Teen Adventure Travel Camp

 We DO NOT backpack every day during camp.
 Almost all of our camp session itineraries do include backpacking because it sets a strong foundation how we travel outdoors and learn to support each other when things get challenging or out of our comfort zone.
-Typically about 30% of our days are spent backpacking while the other 70% are spent trying other adventure sports such as rafting, riding or climbing.
+Typically we spend some days backpacking and other days are spent trying other adventure sports such as rafting, riding or climbing.

 We lighten our load for backpacking

 We DO NOT carry all of the packing list gear with us during our backpacking trips.
 We limit things that girls may carry in their backpacks while backpacking.
 Girls will be taught how to properly pack, adjust and carry their backpacks.
 Each person will carry personal clothing, personal snacks and a share of their tent and some group food.
 The weight of the pack varies greatly depending on size and ability of each person, some stronger and more fit girls will carry more weight than girls who are smaller or less fit.
 Backpacks are meant to be worn snug tight on the hip bones so that the weight is distributed on your skeletal structure (not on your shoulders) and balance is increased.
 If girls are still developing hips, we sometimes can create hips by tying their fleece jackets around their waist to give the pack something to hold onto and avoid overloading shoulders.
 Read more about backpacking and day hiking at Alpengirl.